tldr-pages/tldr/pages/common/dot.md

 > A command-line tool to produce layered drawings of directed graphs.

-- Use output filenames based on input filename and format:
+- Render an image file and determine output filename based on input filename and selected format:

 `dot -Tpng -O {{path/to/file.dot}}`